How to Check Ball Joints for Wear

 Listen to the suspension sound

-If you don’t want to go under your vehicle and inspect the ball joints then pay careful attention to the sound made by the suspension while driving.
-If your suspension is making any abnormal sound such as bumping noise, scraping noise or else a rattling noise then it means the suspension is having problem.
-The main cause of this problem is worn out ball joints.
+If you don’t want to go under your vehicle and inspect the ball joints, then pay careful attention to the sound made by the suspension while driving.
+If your suspension is making any abnormal sound such as a bumping noise, scraping noise, or else a rattling noise, then it means the suspension is having a problem.
+The main cause of this problem is worn-out ball joints.
 So, it’s best to replace the ball joints whenever any abnormal sound comes from the suspension.
+These noises not only indicate wear but can also affect driving safety if not addressed promptly.

 Test the suspension and steering

-If you can’t hear any abnormal sound in your suspension and can’t find any wear and tear by simple looking at the ball joints then you need to test the suspension and steering.
-For testing you need to go under the vehicle again.
-So, at first jack the front part of vehicle and secure it on stands.
-Then using your hand move the joint around.
-If it moves then it is definitely gone bad.
+If you can’t hear any abnormal sound in your suspension and can’t find any wear and tear by simply looking at the ball joints, then you need to test the suspension and steering.
+For testing, you need to go under the vehicle again.
+So, at first, jack the front part of the vehicle and secure it on stands.
+Then, using your hand, move the joint around.
+If it moves, then it is definitely gone bad.

 Look at the tires

 It is also possible to check the ball joints by looking at the tires of your car.
-If the tires are worn in an uneven way it could be an indicator that the ball joints are bad.
+If the tires are worn in an uneven way, it could be an indicator that the ball joints are bad.
 To check this, take a look at your tires.
-If they are more worn in the outer or inner edges than the rest of the tire, there is a chance that the ball joint is bad.
-If both edges (inner and outer) are equaly worn, this is not a problem of the ball joint anymore.
-In this case this is an indicator of an underinflation of the tire.
+If they are more worn on the outer or inner edges than the rest of the tire, there is a chance that the ball joint is bad.
+If both edges (inner and outer) are equally worn, this is not a problem of the ball joint anymore.
+In this case, this is an indicator of underinflation of the tire.
+Furthermore, maintaining proper tire pressure and regular rotations can prevent uneven wear and extend tire life.

 If you want to read similar articles to How to Check Ball Joints for Wear, we recommend you visit our Car Maintenance and Repair category.